gethiox/HIDI/README.md

 - **Keyboards**, **gamepads** :)

 # Building
-If you wish to build this project manually, just run `go run build.go`,
+Just run `go run build.go`,
 By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage.

 # Usage
-Just place binary on your platform and run by `./binary_name` See `./hidi -h` for available optional arguments
+Just place binary on your platform and run by `./HIDI-(...)`
+See `-h` flag for available optional arguments

 - If necessary, add permission for execution with `chmod +x hidi`
 - If you're connected with wifi to your Pi, it may be useful to run it under **[tmux](https://github.com/tmux/tmux/wiki)**